-How Martial Arts Promotes Gratitude
+How Martial Arts Teaches Kids Gratitude

 Gratitude might not be the first word you associate with martial arts.
 You might think of strength, discipline, or self-defense.